Software Engineering for Self-Adaptive Robotics: A Research Agenda: Introduction

 By framing self-adaptation as a continuous loop throughout the entire lifecycle, this roadmap highlights adaptability challenges across all phases of software engineering.
-Furthermore, it discusses the transformative role of enabling technologies:~AI for intelligent and dynamic decision-making, digital twins for real-time simulation, and quantum computing for computationally intensive tasks.
+Furthermore, it discusses the transformative role of enabling technologies: AI for intelligent and dynamic decision-making and digital twins for real-time simulation.
 Unlike existing roadmaps for self-adaptive systems (e.g., those by~\citet{de2013software,weyns2023towards,brugali2024future}) or domain-specific robotics (e.g., those by~\citet{garcia2020robotics,goues2024software}), we focus specifically on self-adaptive robotics.
 We identify open challenges and research opportunities across the software engineering lifecycle, covering key enabling technologies, and highlighting the critical quality aspects required for deploying future self-adaptive robots in real-world environments that are reliable, safe, and robust.

-This paper provides a research agenda for the software engineering of self-adaptive robotics, addressing challenges from two key perspectives: \begin{inparaenum}[(1)] \item \textbf{software engineering lifecycle}, covering requirements engineering, software design, software development, software testing, and operations tailored for self-adaptive robotics; and \item \textbf{key enabling technologies}, exploring the role of digital twins, AI, and quantum computing in supporting autonomous adaptation and decision-making in robotic software systems. \end{inparaenum} By structuring the discussion around these two dimensions, we provide a 2030 research agenda for advancing self-adaptive robotic software engineering that ensures robotic systems can effectively navigate unpredictable environments.
+This paper provides a research agenda for the software engineering of self-adaptive robotics, addressing challenges from two key perspectives: \begin{inparaenum}[(1)] \item \textbf{software engineering lifecycle}, covering requirements engineering, software design, software development, software testing, and operations tailored for self-adaptive robotics; and \item \textbf{key enabling technologies}, exploring the role of digital twins, and AI in supporting autonomous adaptation and decision-making in robotic software systems. \end{inparaenum} By structuring the discussion around these two dimensions, we present a 2030 research agenda to advance self-adaptive robotic software engineering, ensuring robotic systems can effectively navigate unpredictable environments.

 Developing and maintaining self-adaptive robotic software presents several challenges from a software engineering perspective.
 These include \begin{inparaenum}[(1)] \item requirements engineering for dynamic and evolving specifications; \item design of scalable and modular architectures that facilitate real-time adaptation; \item integration of AI techniques, while ensuring explainability and robustness; \item verification and validation of adaptive behaviours under uncertainty; and \item exploitation of digital twins for runtime monitoring, fault prediction, and real-time adaptation validation. \end{inparaenum}